-The stock-based compensation cost recognized in our consolidated statements of operations and comprehensive loss for the years ended December 31, 2015 and 2014 was \$254 and \$517, respectively.
-As of December 31, 2015, there was \$71 of unrecognized compensation cost related to 682,200 unvested stock options.
-This cost is expected to be recognized over a weighted-average remaining period of approximately 0.65 years.
-The total intrinsic value of options exercised in each of the periods ended December 31, 2015 and 2014 was \$2 and \$167, respectively.
-At December 31, 2015, there was no aggregate intrinsic value of outstanding and exercisable stock options.
+The stock-based compensation cost recognized in our consolidated statements of operations and comprehensive loss for the years ended December 31, 2016 and 2015 was \$97 and \$254, respectively.
+As of December 31, 2016, there was \$21 of unrecognized compensation cost related to 725,000 unvested stock options.
+This cost is expected to be recognized over a weighted-average remaining period of approximately 0.5 years.
+At December 31, 2016, the intrinsic value of outstanding and exercisable stock options was \$32 and \$17, respectively.

-Options and Warrants
+Warrants

-The Company issued warrants, each exercisable for one of the Company's common shares, to investors in connection with registered direct offerings of the Company that closed on September 27, 2013 and April 29, 2015.
-In addition, the Company issued warrants to a placement agent in connection with each offering, under the same terms as those issued to investors.
-The exercise price and exercise period are outlined below:
+Each outstanding warrant is exercisable for one of the Company's common shares and was issued to investors in connection with the registered direct offering of the Company that closed on April 29, 2015.
+In addition, the Company issued warrants to a placement agent in connection with the offering, under the same terms as those issued to investors.
+The exercise price and exercise period of the warrants are outlined below:

-Placement

-Investor Agent Total Exercise Expiration

-Financing Warrants Warrants Warrants Price Date

-September 27, 2013 offering 1,338,688 133,869 1,472,557 \$4.15 9/27/16

-April 29, 2015 offering 2,615,385 261,539 2,876,924 \$0.85 4/29/18
+Placement Exercise Investor Agent Total Price per Expiration Financing Warrants Warrants Warrants Share Date April 29, 2015 offering 2.615.385 261.539 2.876.924 \$0.85 4/29/18

-Total Warrants Outstanding as of

-December 31, 2015 4,349,481

 The value of the warrants issued to the placement agent (non-employee) for its services in connection with the April 29, 2015 offering was offset against the proceeds of the financing.
-The Company used a Black-Scholes model with inputs including a market price of the Company's common shares of \$0.72, an exercise price of \$0.85, a three-year term, volatility of 81.0%, a risk-free rate of 0.91% and no assumed dividends.
+The Company used a Black-Scholes model with inputs including a market price of the Company's common shares of \$0.72, an exercise price of \$0.85 per share, a three-year term, volatility of 81.0%, a risk-free rate of 0.91% and no assumed dividends.
 The value of the warrants issued to the placement agent for its services in connection with the April 29, 2015 offering was estimated at \$91.